jaydools/Build-a-Bouq/Capstone Proposal.md

 ---> How do I make one?

 Users
----> Can this be the responsability of soowner? (as Build a Bouq is only for stores, users are stores responsability)
+---> Can this be the responsability of store owner? (as Build a Bouq is only for stores, users are stores responsability)